 What are the possible side effects of polyethylene glycol electrolyte solution?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- no bowel movement within 2 hours after use; or
+- no bowel movement within 2 hours after use;

-- gagging, choking, or vomiting.
+- gagging, choking, severe stomach pain or bloating;

-Less serious side effects may include:
+Common side effects may include:

 - rectal pain or irritation;

-- nausea; or
+- trouble sleeping; or